• Skip to main content

 Mixed Media

-Amy and Joe are passionate artisans dedicated to preserving and creating Colonial, Traditional, and Historic items by hand.
+Amy and Joe Witmer are passionate artisans dedicated to preserving and creating Colonial, Traditional, and Historic items by hand.
 They specialize in crafting solid beeswax heirloom collectible figures and ornaments using traditional German techniques of molding and carving beeswax, a skill dating back to the early 1500s.
 They support local apiaries and manage their own honeybee hives to ensure they use the highest quality beeswax.

 Each piece they create is unique due to the natural variations in beeswax.
 The Witmer’s meticulously crafted works are cherished in private collections worldwide, and they take great pride in their detailed, handcrafted pieces that merge history with craftsmanship.